Wavelength Assignment in Hybrid Quantum-Classical Networks

 In this section, the wavelength assignment patterns obtained by the proposed near-optimal methods are investigated.
-We assume that $R_{\rm th}<0$, which corresponds to the case that the total key rate is maximized with no constraint on channels individual key rates.
+We assume that $R_{\rm th}<0$, which corresponds to the case that the total key rate is maximized with no constraint on the individual key rates.
 We particularly look at the cases where substantial gain can be achieved by optimizing the wavelength assignment, i.e., when a small number of quantum channels are present.
 Here, we choose $M=1$ and $M=3$ and examine the wavelength patterns, first, in the Raman-noise only case.
 Figures \ref{waveassign}(a) and (b) depict the proposed wavelength assignment for, respectively, $M=1$ and $M=3$ quantum channels and different values of classical channels, $N$, for a 200 GHz full-duplex DWDM system.
 Note that these figures also provide the proposed wavelength assignment for each individual fiber in a dual-fiber system for, respectively, $M=2$ and $M=6$ quantum channels.
-In each figure, each row shows the proposed locations for the quantum, represented by ``$\circ$'', and classical channels, represented by ``$\ast$'', for each given number of classical channels.
+In each figure, each row shows the proposed locations for the quantum, represented by ``$\circ$'', and classical, represented by ``$\ast$'', channels for each given number of classical channels.
 As can be seen, the proposed pattern for each $N$ is not necessarily compatible with the conventional method of having two separate quantum and classical bands at the two ends of the wavelength grid even if we only have one quantum channel.